Patus-Genialis/AppScripts/README.md

 # AppScripts
-Some useful codes for Google App Scripts
+Some useful codes for Google App Scripts for a event